 - You have mood swings or feel sad or depressed.

-If you have any of these signs, it may not mean you have a drug or alcohol problem.
+If you have any of these signs, it may not mean you have substance use disorder.
 Many of the signs listed here also can be signs of health problems many older adults have.
 Changes in behaviour also could be signs of stress.

-Treatment for alcohol or drug use problems in older adults is the same treatment as for younger people.
+Treatment for substance use disorder in older adults is the same treatment as for younger people.
 Detoxification, medicine, counselling, therapy, and 12-step programs or other support groups all may be used.

 If medicine misuse is the problem, sometimes talking to a doctor, friend, or family member about the problem can help.
 Treatment could be as simple as learning more about your medicines and organizing how you take them.
 You may be able to work with your doctor to cut back on how many medicines you take or make it easier to take them.